Home > African Destinations > Egypt > How to Take a Day Trip to Luxor from Cairo

 Abu Haggag Mosque Inside the Luxor Temple

 Inside the Luxor Temple, I first visited the Colonnade of Amenhotep III.
-The Colonnade of Amenhotep III featured seven sets of papyrus columns.
+The Colonnade featured seven sets of papyrus columns.
 Throughout the Colonnade, there are reliefs and other Egyptian artwork created in honor of Tutankhamun, Rameses II, Seti II, and others.
 An interesting story is that Horemheb destroyed the reliefs created by Tutankhamun and covered them with reliefs of his own.

 Colonnade of Amenhotep III at the Luxor Temple